aliwaziri10/marius-command-center/docs/marius-handoff.md

 confirmed via a live run log) was never the cron gap.
 A `timeout-minutes: 25` was then set on a job whose own just-read log showed a 64-minute real runtime — self-contradictory, would have killed every real run.
-Batch size (`MAX_SCRIPTS_PER_RUN`) was raised to 3 then walked back to 1 based on an assumed GitHub Actions 2,000 min/month budget that was NEVER CHECKED — the repo is public, so that budget doesn't exist and the whole worry (and the walk-back) was unnecessary churn caused by not verifying a checkable fact.
+Batch size (`MAX_SCRIPTS_PER_RUN`) was also raised and walked back reactively instead of being reasoned from real data the first time.

 **Current live settings as of 2026-08-06 (verify freshly before trusting):**
 - `narration.yml`: cron `*/30 * * * *`, `concurrency: group: narration,